PianothShaveck/LLM_Playground/README.md

 - `s.js`: The JavaScript file that handles the functionality of the chat interface.
 - `s.css`: The CSS file that styles the webpage.
 - `discord.png`: An image file used for the Discord logo.
+- `light.png`: An image file used for the light theme toggle.
 - `favicon.png`: The favicon image for the website.

 ## Description